• Home

 Instructions

-• In a large bowl, whisk together the gluten free flour, cocoa powders, the baking soda and the kosher salt.
+• In a large bowl, whisk together the 1 ¼ cups multipurpose gluten free flour, ½ cup cocoa powder, the 1 teaspoon baking soda and ½ teaspoon kosher salt.
 Set aside.

-• In a large bowl of an electric mixer fitted with the paddle attachment or using a hand held mixer, beat the softened butter or vegan baking stick and the dark brown sugar until soft and creamy.
+• In a large bowl of an electric mixer fitted with the paddle attachment or using a hand held mixer, beat the ½ cup unsalted butter or vegan baking stick and the 1 ¼ cups dark brown sugar until soft and creamy.
 About 2 minutes.

-• Beat in the cornstarch water, the milk, molasses and the vanilla until fully combined.
-It will appear chunky.
-That’s normal.
+• Beat in the cornstarch water, the ¼ cup milk, 1 tablespoon unsulphured molasses and 1 teaspoon vanilla until fully combined.
+It will appear chunky; that’s normal.

 • With the mixer on low speed, slowly beat in the gluten free flour mixture a little at a time until just combined.
 Use a spatula to scrape down the sides and combine.